eriknygren/personal-site/content/portfolio/captionhub.md

 ### What does it do

-CaptionHub is a lot of things, but in essence: It’s an enterprise tool for anything to do with subtitles.
+CaptionHub is a lot of things, but in short: It’s an enterprise tool for anything to do with subtitles.

 <div>